Ninety Minute Stopover

 Ninety Minute Stopover (German: Neunzig Minuten Aufenthalt) is a 1936 German adventure crime film directed by and starring Harry Piel.
 It also features Alexander Golling, Else von Möllendorff and Genia Nikolaieva.
 It was shot at the Grunewald Studios of Tobis Film in Berlin and On location in Lisbon.
 The film's sets were designed by the art directors Wilhelm Depenau and Karl Vollbrecht.

 Synopsis

-Berlin police officer Harry Winkler stops off in Lisbon before his ship sails to Buenos Aires where he is to take parting a boxing tournament.
+Berlin police officer Harry Winkler stops off in Lisbon before his ship sails to Buenos Aires where he is to take part in a boxing tournament.
 He joins forces with his friend from Scotland Yard Conny Steven to help a young woman whose relative appears to have vanished and been replaced by another man.